 In addition to assets, the statement of net position also reports deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District reports deferred outflows of resources for the deferred charges on refunding debt and for pension related items.
+The District reports deferred outflows of resources for pension related items.